-The project’s purpose is to contribute to reducing the wage differences that still exist between women and men in the Nordic countries, by creating dialogue between the countries and the labor market partners about how to move forward and achieve success, based on current measures, experience and knowledge.
-To do this, the project will look more closely at the experiences and knowledge that exist and at measures that are being carried out or have recently been taken to balance the differences.
-During the pandemic, the exchange of experience between the Nordic countries was limited in this matter.
-New national commissions, committees and working groups with different mandates are now working in several of the countries.
-The project intends to gather experience and knowledge from the countries to promote Nordic dialogue and enable joint efforts for an equal working life.
+The project was initiated to contribute to reducing the pay gaps that still exist between women and men in the Nordic countries, by creating dialogue between the countries and the social partners on how to move forward and achieve success, based on current measures, experience and knowledge.
+To do this, the project has taken a closer look at the experiences and knowledge available and at actions being carried out or recently taken to close the gap.

-A crucial question is whether the focus on equal pay (equal pay for the same or similar work) has brought the Nordic countries to a point where we instead need to promote equal pay for work of equal value (pay equity).
-There will be a focus on work of a different nature, but with the same/similar requirements for knowledge and skills, responsibility and demands for effort.
-Work of “equal value” includes but goes beyond “equal work”.
-Equal pay for work of equal value covers not only cases where women and men perform the same or similar work, but also the situation where they perform different work.
+A crucial question is whether the focus on equal pay for equal work has brought the Nordic countries to a point where we need to emphasise equal pay for work of equal value (pay equity) instead.
+The focus will be on work of a different nature, but with the same/similar knowledge and skills requirements, responsibilities and effort requirements.
+Work of ‘equal value’ includes, but goes beyond ‘equal work’.
+Equal pay for work of equal value covers not only cases where women and men perform the same or similar work but also the situation where they perform different work.

 Project timespan